pminina01/readthedocs/AspNetApplication-layout-renderer.md

 ASP.NET Application variable.

 Supported in .NET and Mono.

-Not supported in ASP.NET Core
+Not supported in ASP.NET Core - [ServerVariables are non-existing in ASP.NET Core. ](http://stackoverflow.com/questions/25849217/vnext-server-variables-missing)

 ##Configuration Syntax
 ```